-4. Dogwood Canyon Nature Park
+7. Slow Down at Dogwood Canyon Nature Park

 Trekaroo Tip: The bike trails are fantastic and bicycle rentals are available on-site.

-3. White Water Park
+8. Make a Splash at White Water Park

 Trekaroo Tip: There seems to be plenty of shade and seating all around the park without purchasing a cabana.
 Get there early and snag a good spot, using your towels draped over beach chairs to modify shady spots!

-2. Shepherd of the Hills Hatchery
+9. Learn About Fishery at Shepherd of the Hills Hatchery

 Ever laid eyes on a Western Cottonmouth?
 How about an Alligator Snapping Turtle?
 The rare Blue Trout can also be seen in the stocked tanks.
-Both are residents of the hatchery, among other indigenous, crawly neighbors on display in the education center.
+All are residents of the hatchery, among other indigenous, crawly neighbors on display in the education center.
 The simple, yet fascinating sites that we sometimes wander up to often lead to the most rich and robust memories of the trip.